La bayadère ballet

 The choreography for this production was meticulously recreated using the Stepanov method of notation from the Sergeyev Collection.
 This method provided a detailed record of Petipa’s original choreography, allowing the ballet master to reproduce the dance sequences and movements accurately.

-One of the most significant discoveries during the reconstruction was Minkus’s original score, which was thought lost but rediscovered in the Mariinsky Theatre’s archives.
-The score’s restoration was challenging due to its disorganized state, but the effort paid off, resulting in a complete version that enhanced the production’s authenticity.
+One of the most significant discoveries during the reconstruction was Minkus’s original score, which was thought to be lost but was rediscovered in the Mariinsky Theatre’s archives.
+Restoring the score was challenging due to its disorganized state, but the effort paid off, resulting in a complete version that enhanced the production’s authenticity.

-The reconstructed “La Bayadère” premiere occurred on May 31, 2002, at the Mariinsky Theatre, marking a significant moment in ballet history.
+The reconstructed premiere of “La Bayadère” occurred on May 31, 2002, at the Mariinsky Theatre, marking a significant moment in ballet history.
 Audience reactions were mixed, with some expressing emotional responses to the faithful recreation of Petipa’s vision.
-This reconstruction was a testament to the enduring legacy of the Petipa staged “La Bayadère” and its importance in the classical ballet repertoire.
+This reconstruction was a testament to the enduring legacy of Petipa’s “La Bayadère” and its importance in the classical ballet repertoire.

 Ekaterina Vazem’s recollections provide further insight into the ballet’s historical significance and the creative challenges its early performers faced.